 ceasing (I Thessalonians 5:17)!

-A war had been initiated in the spirit world because Daniel asked a question!
-It was a question that Satan didn't want answered!
+A war had been initiated in the spirit world because Daniel asked God a question!
+As it turns out, it was a question that Satan didn't want answered!
 And, for 21 days, the angel that stood before Daniel had been bogged down in a spiritual war zone over it.
-Furthermore, reinforcements had to be called up in order to free up the angel ... so that he could continue his journey to Daniel's location.
-Michael himself, that great archangel of God, had to be deployed and enter the battle in order to counter the forces of darkness who had stopped God's angel cold.
-Wouldn't we have liked to see what that must have looked like before Michael arrived?
-Michael, by the way, will one day participate in another war the Bible says will be waged in Heaven itself.
-And, when it occurs, the outcome will be that Satan will be cast out of Heaven, once and for all.
+Furthermore, reinforcements had to be called up in order to free up this angel ... so that he could continue on with his journey to Daniel's location.
+Michael himself, that great archangel of the presence before God, had to be deployed and enter the fray in order to counter the forces of darkness who had stopped God's angel cold.
+Wouldn't we have liked to have seen what that battle must have looked like before Michael arrived?
+Michael, by the way, will one day participate in another war which the Bible says will be waged in Heaven itself.
+And, when that battle occurs, the outcome will be that Satan will be cast out of Heaven, once and for all.
 We find that war recorded in Revelation 12:7-12.
 If you would like to read about it in greater detail, go to my commentary on Revelation at: www.biblebookofrevelation.com/ch9.htm.

-Second, please do not assume that there is a great struggle in the spirit world between good and evil and that the outcome is in doubt.
+Second, please do not assume the false theology that there is a great struggle in the spirit world between good and evil and that the outcome is in doubt.
 Nothing could be further from the truth.
-God always prevails and he always will prevail.
+Our God always prevails and he always will.
 Revelation 12, tells us that Satan and all his demons will be permanently cast out of Heaven one day.
 Revelation 20, tells us that Satan will be chained for a 1000 years during Christ's Millennial reign on Earth.
 That chapter also tells us that, at the end of Christ's reign, Satan will be loosed for a short period and then permanently cast into the Lake of Fire ... never to bother anyone again.
-Make no mistake about it.
-Our God always prevails.

-Coming back to our text, we read that this was all just too much for Daniel.
+Coming back to our text, we read, again, that this was all just too much for Daniel.
 He was so overcome that he couldn't speak.
-Then, an angel touched his lips and he found that he could talk.
+Then, an angel touched his lips and he was able to talk.
 However, that was all that he could manage.
 He told the angel, I am overcome with anguish because of the vision ... and I am helpless.
 My strength is gone and I can hardly breathe.
 Herein lies another very important principle of spiritual warfare, by the way.
 Simply stated, it is this,

 In the real world of spiritual things, God has chosen weak folks like you and me, and brother Daniel here, through whom he can and will display his strength.
 As you have it in I Corinthians 1:26-29,

 Isn't that great?
-So, beloved, never say, I can't!
-Of course you can't.
-Neither can I. But, our God can do anything through you and me.
+So, beloved, never say, can't!
+Our God can do anything through you and me.
 It's true.
 He can.
 And, He will ... because ... we're going to let him.
 Right!?
-As you have it in Philippians 4:13,
+As we have it in Philippians 4:13,

 I can do everything through him who gives me strength.